sddevelopment-be/penguin-pragmatic-patterns/content/practices/external-memory.md

 There are many online (free and paid) systems that offer you a way to store your thoughts.
 Some of them are listed below in the _references_ section.

-You can use a simple text-based system to keep track of your thoughts, or ToDo items.
+You can use a simple text-based system to keep track of your thoughts, or To-Do items.
-I personally prefer using these text-based systems as they allow for easier cross-platform portability, akd avoid you being locked in to a single vendor solution.
+I personally prefer using these text-based systems as they allow for easier cross-platform portability, and avoid being locked in to a single vendor solution.
 This entire knowledge base can be seen as one big "external brain".

 ## Personal testimonials / opinions